cityofaustin/Residential-Permitting/_content/residential-toolkit/can-i-get-a-permit.md

 #### To search for an existing or expired permit:

-Visit https://abc.austintexas.gov and Log In.
+Visit [Austin Build + Connect](https://abc.austintexas.gov/web/permit/public-search-other) and Log In.

 Click on “Public Search” on the lefthand menu.